Pressure gradient-driven plasma flows and magnetogenesis: Abstract

 \section{Abstract}

-We develop a self-consistent analytical two-fluid framework for plasma evolution in the short-time regime, elucidating the fundamental mechanism underlying the coupled generation of flow and magnetic fields.
-We show that consistency between ion momentum and mass conservation imposes a structural constraint on the system: the total pressure must satisfy the Laplace equation, $\nabla^2 P = 0$.
-This constraint enables a class of exact analytical solutions in which pressure gradients simultaneously drive plasma flow and generate magnetic fields through a Biermann-type mechanism.
-Using representative parameters, we obtain magnetic-field strengths and flow velocities consistent with both laser-produced plasmas and large-scale astrophysical systems.
-This framework provides a unified description of pressure-driven magnetogenesis and plasma flow in the short-time regime.
+We present a self-consistent two-fluid theory demonstrating that pressure gradients simultaneously generate plasma flows and magnetic fields.
+We show that compatibility between ion momentum balance and mass conservation imposes a previously unrecognized constraint on plasma evolution: the total pressure must satisfy the Laplace equation, $\nabla^2 p = 0$.
+This condition yields a class of exact analytical solutions in which pressure-driven flows and Biermann-type magnetic fields emerge together.
+Application of the model to a galactic gas clump reveals that, under thermal pressure, electrons and ions move almost together, giving rise to weak currents and consequently very small seed magnetic fields.
+Ion dynamics are also important for determining the seed magnetic-field generation time $\tau_B$ and for estimating the ion flow velocity.
+The model is further applied to laser-produced plasma to describe its short-time evolution.
+The present theory provides a unified, self-consistent description of pressure-driven flow generation and magnetogenesis in both astrophysical and laboratory plasmas.

-\textit{Introduction:} Plasma dynamics in the short-time regime, where flow and magnetic fields emerge from an initially unmagnetized state, plays a central role in both laboratory and astrophysical systems.
-In this regime, pressure gradients act as the primary driver of evolution, simultaneously generating plasma motion and electromagnetic fields.
-Despite its importance, a self-consistent analytical description of this coupled process within the two-fluid framework remains lacking.